godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

 Now let's go over ``_ready``

-Firstly, we get all the :ref:`Panel <class_Panel>` nodes and assign them to the proper variables.
+Firstly, we get all the :ref:`Panel <api:class_Panel>` nodes and assign them to the proper variables.

 Next, we connect all the buttons ``pressed`` signals to their respective ``[panel_name_here]_button_pressed`` functions.

 We then set the mouse mode to ``MOUSE_MODE_VISIBLE`` to ensure whenever the player returns to this scene, the mouse will be visible.

 Then we get a singleton, called ``Globals``.
-We then set the values for the :ref:`HSlider <class_HSlider>` nodes so their values line up with the mouse and joypad sensitivity in the singleton.
+We then set the values for the :ref:`HSlider <api:class_HSlider>` nodes so their values line up with the mouse and joypad sensitivity in the singleton.

 .. note:: We have not made the ``Globals`` singleton yet, so don't worry!
 We're going to make it soon!